September 29, 30, October 5, 6, 7 at 7:30 p.m. October 1, 8, at 2 p.m.

 For more ticket information, visit the Box Office

 During rehearsals and development for The Tempest, the U.S. and islands of the Caribbean were struck by the powerful hurricanes Harvey and Irma, and now Maria, and there are further storms threatening.
 As a festival, we are struck by the vivid reality of such storms, and we cannot perform a play called The Tempest without acknowledging these storms and the devastation, suffering, and grief they have brought.
 In response, the Grand Valley Shakespeare Festival will donate 5 percent of all ticket revenue from The Tempest to the Red Cross for hurricane relief.

 Additional Events for The Tempest

 Festival Scholar John F. Andrews and Dr. Jo Miller, The Tempest Production Dramaturg

 Opening Night Reception

-There will be a free, public reception following the opening night performance of The Tempest in the Pere Marquette room of Kirkhof Center, or in our New Black Box (if it's ready in time).
-The reception will include a cash bar and is free and open to the public with presentation of ticket from the opening night performance.
+There will be a free, public reception following the opening night performance of The Tempest in the Pere Marquette room of Kirkhof Center The reception will include a cash bar and is free and open to the public with presentation of ticket from the opening night performance.

 Secondary School Matinees